-We will only award funding to applications that score highly against all assessment criteria and who score at least 50% on each criterion, as these represent best value for money.
+We will only consider funding applications that score highly against all assessment criteria and who score at least 50% in each criterion as these represent best value for money.

 6.1.
 Assessment criterion 1

 How your project will advance research in priority areas (40 points)